overeem11/MapRAINLINK/README.md

 6. Simply follow the above steps for deriving your own interpolation grids for interpolation with RAINLINK and/or visualization with MapRAINLINK.

-# Error message
+# Warning message
-It seems that this error message is not a problem:
+It seems that this warning message is not a problem:

 "UserWarning: The input coordinates to pcolormesh are interpreted as cell centers, but are not monotonically increasing or decreasing.
 This may lead to incorrectly calculated cell edges, in which case, please supply explicit cell edges to pcolormesh."